Meaningful change for chickens

 Because they deserve better...and so do you.

-Did you know that 90% of all farmed animals in America are chickens raised for meat?
-That’s nearly 9 billion birds every single year.
+Did you know that 95% of all farmed animals in America are chickens raised for meat?
+That’s more than 9 billion birds every single year.
 Chickens are consumed far more than any other farmed animal—and because of cruel factory farming practices, they suffer more, too: The industry has dramatically degraded their living conditions, dangerously warped their genetics, and cut corners to ramp up production.
 And both chickens and consumers are paying the price.

 Luckily, there’s a better way.
 And thanks to conscious consumers like you, big change is on the horizon.